 Oftentimes, during a session, someone is either not looking at the camera or is making a goofy face.
 With my little ones?
 It’s more than likely a goofy face.
 However, no worries!
-If you have a good handle on how to swap heads in Photoshop Elements (aka PSE) you’ll have a little less stress when you’re editing the session.
+If you have a good handle on how to swap heads in Photoshop Elements (aka PSE) you’ll have a little less stress when you’re editing a session.
 This is a really handy editing tip that you’ll love to use.

 Keep in mind, this isn’t just used for head swaps.
 You can also use the steps if you need to swap arms, legs, dogs, cats, even eyes.
 In this example, I’m going to swap the head of my little girl’s best buddy.